Vikr-182/Network-X/README.md

 ` sudo apt install networkx`

-Alternatively you can also use --user flag :
+Alternatively you can also use the --user flag :
 `sudo apt install --user networkx`